zommusashi/OutworldMap/README.md

 # OutworldMap

-To save the map, click through to the latest version of the map, then right-click the "Download" button and save the file to your desktop.
+To save the map, right-click on the file link above and "Save link as..."

+Then double-click the downloaded file to open with your browser.

+So simple, even Rockki can do it (maybe)!